 During October 2019, Mongolia was added to the Financial Action Task Force (FATF) list of "grey-listed" countries with weak anti-money laundering regulations and enforcement.
-There is no way to predict how this development will impact Mongolia's economy.
-Since the change, the Corporation has found it increasingly difficult to convert Togrog into US Dollars within the banking system.
+There is no way to predict how this development will impact Mongolia's economy or if the Mongolian government will implement actions to be removed from the list.